davidholiday/gasp/README.md

 ### how does it work?
 GASP is written in Python3.
 When invoked it will spin up *n* workers, where *n* is the number of cores on your machine.
 Those workers will
-* compute every possible combination of printable characters between a floor and ceiling range you provide
+* compute every possible permutation of printable characters between a floor and ceiling range you provide
 * get the zxcvn score for each combination
 * serialize the results to disk under a sub-directory named `results_{EPOCH_TIME}`.
 Files are named `passwords_length_{LENGTH}_scored_{SCORE}`.
 * GASP uses [tqdm](https://tqdm.github.io/) to print job progress to the terminal.